 Tramer et al., 2020),

-but very time-consuming and cannot be standardized.
+but they are also very time-consuming and cannot be standardized by definition.
 Instead, we argue

-that one can estimate robustness accurately without adaptive
+that one can estimate robustness accurately mostly without adaptive

 attacks but for this one has to introduce some restrictions on the